Holiday Home Insurance Gran Canaria

 Get a Free Holiday Home Quote →Holiday Home Insurance in Gran Canaria — Built for Empty Properties

-Standard Spanish home insurance is written for owner-occupied vivienda habitual (main residence) homes — the unoccupancy clauses that cap cover at 60 or 90 days of vacancy are the headline pitfall for second-home owners.
-For a Gran Canaria holiday home that sits empty across the off-season, you need a vivienda secundaria (second-residence) policy with extended-unoccupancy cover, anti-squatter legal cover and, where applicable, a tourist-rental endorsement.
-We arrange this for expat owners across Gran Canaria and the wider Canary Islands (Islas Canarias) — in English, with our office based in Jávea.
+Standard Spanish home insurance is built around the owner-occupied vivienda habitual (main residence).
+Its unoccupancy clause caps cover at 60 or 90 days of vacancy.
+That clause was written for homes people live in, not for holiday properties.
+A Gran Canaria second home needs a vivienda secundaria (second-residence) policy instead.
+That means extended-unoccupancy cover, anti-squatter legal cover and, if you let the property, a tourist-rental endorsement.
+We arrange it in English from our Javea office, for expat owners across Gran Canaria and the wider Canary Islands (Islas Canarias).

 How to Get a Holiday Home Quote in Gran Canaria